mahlberg-lab/clic/docs/cliccorpora.rst

 Counts tab will provide a table listing the names and word counts for each book, per subset and in total.

-As of version 1.6.1, released in November 2017, CLiC contains 138 texts, mainly from the 19th century; for a full list of titles please refer to Appendix 1.
+For a full list of titles in CLiC please refer to Appendix 1.
 The procedure followed for retrieving, cleaning and importing the most recent texts is described in detail on our [GitHub_corpora]_ repository.
+That repository also contains the full text of the corpus files after any manual cleaning changes have been implemented.
+The history of the Corpora repository lists the changes and you can refer to the original versions, as downloaded from the Project Gutenberg page:
+for:

+* the ArTs corpus [GitHub_corpora_initial_Arts]_
+* the ChiLit corpus [GitHub_corpora_initial_ChiLit]_

-The texts can be selected individually and combined freely for analysis in any of the CLiC tools.
+The texts can be
+selected individually and combined freely for analysis in any of the CLiC tools.
 You can also choose from one of our four pre-selected corpora: DNov – Dickens's Novels (15